nervosnetwork/docs.nervos.org/website/docs/tech-explanation/glossary.md

 ### Full Payload Format

-The deprecated full payload format directly encodes all data field of lock script.
+The deprecated full payload format directly encodes all data field of Lock Script.
 The encode rule of deprecated full payload format is [Bech32](https://en.bitcoin.it/wiki/Bech32).

 #### See Also